nickmachairas/doctorate/docs/references.rst

 Associate Committee on the National Building Code (1975), *Canadian Manual on Foundation Engineering*, National Research Council of Canada

-.. _Chiu1993:

-Chiu, Kuan (1993), "A Study of Axial Load Capacity of Piles from Case Histories", M.S.
-Thesis, Univ. of Texas (May)

 .. _Bowles1977:

 Bowles, J. E. (1977). *Foundation Analysis and Design*.
 McGraw-Hill.